top of page

 Understanding Addiction: A Whole-Person Condition

-Modern addiction science has moved far beyond the idea that substance use is simply a matter of willpower and determination.
-Research consistently shows that addiction is a chronic, relapsing condition involving changes in brain neural pathways, emotional processing, and behavioural reinforcement (McLellan et al., 2000; Volkow, Koob and McLellan, 2016).
+Modern addiction science has moved beyond the idea that substance use is merely a matter of willpower.
+Research consistently shows that addiction is a chronic, relapsing condition.
+It involves changes in brain neural pathways, emotional processing, and behavioural reinforcement (McLellan et al., 2000; Volkow, Koob, and McLellan, 2016).

-Substances such as alcohol, cocaine, cannabis, and ketamine activate the brain’s reward system.
+Substances like alcohol, cocaine, cannabis, and ketamine activate the brain’s reward system.
 Over time, repeated exposure strengthens these pathways, making use more automatic and harder to control.
-However, the biological component is only one part of the picture.
+However, the biological component is just one part of the picture.

-For many individuals, substance use develops as a way of coping with:
+For many, substance use develops as a way to cope with:

 • Stress and burnout